 It is usually easier to read text when it is visually separated from the borders of the surrounding design.
 People with reading disorders, such as dyslexia, can benefit from white space in the margins and vertical white space between headings, paragraphs, tables, etc. Long paragraphs can be more difficult to read than shorter ones, partly because readers may lose their place within the paragraph.

 Clear and simple writing

 Short, simple, unambiguous phrases are easier to understand than long, complex, ambiguous ones.
 People with more profound cognitive disabilities need sentences that are extremely short, simple, and unambiguous.
 In some cases, they will not be able to understand sentences at all, relying completely on graphics, illustrations, and other non-text visual materials.
 This does NOT mean that you have to create image-only sites for general audiences, though adding high-quality supplemental illustrations is certainly a good idea.
 If, however, your primary audience is individuals with more severe cognitive disabilities you may need to create an image-only site.

 To the extent possible, try to avoid non-literal content such as sarcasm, parody, and metaphors.
 Also make sure to give readers all necessary background information about the topic at hand.
-(See also the section on writing clearly and simply.)
+(See also the article on writing clearly and simply.)

 Accommodating Math Comprehension Deficits

 Accommodating Visual Comprehension Deficits

 Usually, the best advice to help users with cognitive disabilities is to provide information in muliple formats, with a heavy emphasis on visual formats.
 While this remains true for the majority of people with cognitive disabilities, some types of cognitive disabilities cause difficulties in visual comprehension.
 If authors rely entirely on visual communication methods, some users will not understand the message.
 Visual communication methods include color, spatial relationships, styles, design elements, photos, images, etc.

 Even though most web content suffers for a lack of visually-enhanced communicative methods, the take-home message is that no one method is sufficient by itself.
 Supplement the information with multiple modes and methods of communication, and ensure that page content is adaptable to user styles, such as overriding page colors, fonts, text spacing, etc.